Preparing Your AWS RDS PostgreSQL Database for Logical Replication to Linode Managed Database

 Configure Network Access

-Before the Linode Managed Database can connect to your RDS instance, you must ensure that the RDS instance allows network access from the Linode database host.
+Ensure that the RDS instance allows network access from the Linode Managed Database.

-Retrieve name of security group for RDS instance
+1. Retrieve the name of the security group for your RDS instance:

 aws rds describe-db-instances \